risk-first/website/menagerie/Agency-Risk.md

 - A desire for recognition and acclaim from colleagues.
 - For the job security of being a [Key Man](https://en.wikipedia.org/wiki/Key_person_insurance).

 A team _can_ make use of heroism, but it's a double-edged sword.
 The hero can becomes a bottleneck to work getting done, and because want to solve all the problems themselves, they under-communicate.

+tbd - reference process risk, parkinson's law again.

 ## Devil Makes Work